Learn and create Message Maps and Transforms

-Updated: November 21, 2013
+Updated: November 27, 2015

 Transforms in Microsoft Azure BizTalk Services are designed to manipulate data.
 Consider the following scenario:

-An incoming message contains customer data, including First Name, Last Name, Street Address, City, State and Zip Code.
+An incoming message contains customer data, including First Name, Last Name, Street Address, City, State, and Zip Code.
 When this data is received, you want to manipulate the data.
 For example, you want to combine First Name and Last Name into a single Name value.

 Microsoft Azure BizTalk Services is your answer.
 Using a Transform, the incoming message data can be manipulated to the desired output.

-After a Transform is created, the Transform can be added to the Transform stage within a XML One-Way Bridge or a XML Request-Reply Bridge.
+Add the Transform to a bridge: After a Transform is created, the Transform can be added to the Transform stage within a XML One-Way Bridge or a XML Request-Reply Bridge.